IntuitionLabs

 Models & Token Pricing

 Claude’s API offers multiple model families, each with different performance and cost profiles.
 Anthropic categorizes its models as “Haiku” (fastest, smallest), “Sonnet” (balanced), and “Opus” (most capable, most expensive).
-As of late 2025, the latest versions are Claude Opus 4.5 and Claude Sonnet 4.5, while older models like Opus 4.1 and Sonnet 4.0 are superseded but still accessible at older prices.
+The current generation models are Claude Opus 4.6, Claude Sonnet 4.6, and Claude Haiku 4.5.
 The base pricing is given in US dollars per million tokens (MTok) of input or output.

 According to Anthropic’s documentation, the per-token pricing is (non-batch):